 As you can see, the gameplay is extremely easy to understand.
 You only need to combine all the different shapes as they fall until a horizontal row is filled.
 Then said row disappears, clearing that particular line, up to a total of 4 consecutive rows.
 After a certain number of cleared rows, the blocks start to fall faster and faster, increasing the difficulty until the entire playing area is full, prompting a game-over.

-This is the DOS prototype found on the Tetris Gold compilation by Spectrum Holobyte.
+This is the DOS prototype made by Vadim Gerasimov found on the Tetris Gold compilation by Spectrum Holobyte.

 After being smuggled to Hungary, it spread across Europe like a virus until it fell to the hands of British software publisher Andromeda, who after failing to secure the rights from Pajitnov due the Cold War politics at the time, decided to illegally sell its rights to Mirrorsoft and Spectrum Holobyte, who then released the first commercial versions of the game for several computers, featuring Russian imagery and music.

-This is the first commercial DOS Tetris game by Spectrum Holobyte.
+This is the first commercial Tetris game for DOS by Spectrum Holobyte.

 Tetris arcade version by Atari.
 (Video courtesy of 90’s Arcade Games)